Brian Cadd: 1975–1979: United States

-1980 - 1993: The Flying Burrito Brothers and Graffiti Records
+1980–1993: The Flying Burrito Brothers and Graffiti Records

 Early in 1980, Cadd toured France with the "French Elvis", Johnny Hallyday.
 He recorded solo albums for Interfusion, his songs were also recorded by Gene Pitney, Glen Campbell, Dobie Gray, Cilla Black, Wayne Newton, Bonnie Tyler, Joe Cocker and Ringo Starr.
 His biggest success occurred when the Pointer Sisters covered "Love is Like a Rolling Stone" as a B-side for their version of "Fire" which reached No. 2 on the US pop singles charts.
-In the mid 1980s, Cadd ran a small label called Graffiti Records and worked with Daryl Somers and was the first person to sign Tina Arena.
+In the mid-1980s, Cadd ran a small label called Graffiti Records and worked with Daryl Somers and was the first person to sign Tina Arena.

 He released a 1985 album titled No Stone Unturned.
 The Charlie Daniels Band covered his song "Still Hurting Me" from that album on their October 1985 album, Me and the Boys.

 Cadd travelled to Nashville in 1989, joined the Flying Burrito Brothers in 1991 and toured with them for two years, returning to Australia in 1993.

-1993–2015 Return to Australia, The Blazing Salads, ARIA Hall of Fame and autobiography
+1993–2015: Return to Australia, The Blazing Salads, ARIA Hall of Fame and autobiography

 In 1993, Cadd teamed up with fellow Axiom member, Shorrock and released an album under the title The Blazing Salads and completed a two-year tour.
+The Blazing Salads peaked at number 130 in May 1993, while lead single "When It All Comes Down" peaked at number 135.

-On tour Cadd played his hit songs, along with those of Axiom accompanied by Shorrock.
-Veteran rocker Max Merritt had also toured Australia with Cadd.
-In 1997, he built a recording studio Ginger Man Sound.
+In 1997, Cadd built a recording studio Ginger Man Sound.
 In March 1998 he took over as CEO of The Streetwise Music Group in Brisbane, eventually becoming a co-owner.
 The company, which is distributed through Warner Music, now has some 20 acts spread over three labels (Streetwise, Stallion and Belly Laugh).

 Cadd is the chairman of the Music Industry Advisory Council (Australia), President of the Australian Music Foundation and on the board of the musicians' benevolent organisation, Support Act.
 Cadd lectures at universities as well as continuing to record and perform, he independently released an album of new material Quietly Rusting in 2005 featuring musicians like Mark Meyer, Tony Naylor, Wilbur Wilde and Ross Hannaford together with some of Australia's hottest new players including Paul White, Damien Steele-Scott and James Meston.